rsanchezmo/jaxer/docs/dataset.rst

 Dataset class
 ~~~~~~~~~~~~~
-The dataset class has been implemented using **PyTorch** since there is no native version in :code:`flax` or :code:`jax` that provides
+The dataset class has been implemented using :code:`torch` since there is no native version in :code:`flax` or :code:`jax` that provides
 the same functionality.
 To make it compatible with :code:`jax`, a function :code:`jax_collate_fn` has been implemented to transform data into :code:`jnp.array`
 according to the `JAX official documentation <https://jax.readthedocs.io/en/latest/notebooks/Neural_Network_and_Data_Loading.html>`_.